aws-samples/aws-bootstrap-kit-examples/source/1-SDLC-organization/README.md

 1. Type your domain name and click *Save*

 **Tada !!
-You can now login to AWS Console through your SSO portal using your customized url !**
+You can now login to AWS Console through your SSO portal using your customized URL !**

 </details>